MLB Pitching Instruction with science based safety protocols

-Over 94% of Varsity Baseball Players miss the College Scholarship Bus
+Are you aware that over 94% of Varsity HS Baseball Players miss the College Scholarship Bus

 Over 98% of Travel Ball Players miss the same Bus